The entire book appears at this link with chapters added after appearing online:

 Time mimes a more artsy landfall to

-ahead stone-faced.
-“You need an act of congress to get around
+“You need an act of congress to get around this town,”

-rode in on,” he yells at the offending driver holding back
+he yells at the offending driver holding back progress.

 Crawling crawling stalling shit-for-brain pretty babies

-snake slowly along the curved street strolling parallel with the
+snaking slowly along curved streets strolling parallel with the

-Armor’s gets up close and per-sonal with the
+Armor’s gets up close and personal with the car preceding.

 “Ker-splat, you are fat,” yells Armor’s at the lady’s silver